christianspecht/blog/src/_posts/2016-06-04-overriding-built-in-ms-access-functions-giving-the-msgbox-a-default-title.md

 ![MsgBox definition](/img/ms-access-msgbox3.png)

+---

+## Setting the title

-Now you just need to set the app title like this:
+Now you just need to set the app title once, if your application doesn't have one yet.
+The [MSDN page about the `AppTitle` property](https://msdn.microsoft.com/en-us/library/office/ff821127.aspx) describes multiple ways how to do this (manually or by code).

+In case the `AppTitle` property already exists in your app, you can just overwrite it with a one-liner:

     CurrentDb.Properties("AppTitle")= "New Title"

+If it doesn't, there's also example code on the bottom of [this MSDN page](https://msdn.microsoft.com/en-us/library/office/ff197957.aspx) which creates the property if it's missing.

 With the app title set, the message box will now look like this, without having to fill the `Title` parameter: